pyopenapi/pyswagger/README.md

     - [ ] Schema.allowEmptyValue
     - [ ] A scanner to validate schema
   - [ ] A WebSocket client
-  - [ ] Pluggable primitive system, allowing to use new 'type' & 'format' in Swagger.
   - [ ] dump extension field

 ---------